THIS INFORMATION WAS LAST REVIEWED AND UPDATED in April 2022

 5. Maintain the Board as a well-functioning, balanced team led by the chair

-The Board consists of Duncan Black (Chair), Graham,Reid, Andrew Charters, John Woodley and Andrew Dagley.
+The Board consists of Duncan Black (Chair), Graham,Reid, Simon Hirst, John Woodley.

 John Woodley’s material relationship with the Company’s shareholder, Morgan Stanley, which ended in March 2021, may have led to him being designated as a Non Indepdendent Director.
 However, the Board has considered his independence and concluded that John Woodley exercises independent judgement in relation to the Company’s affairs.
 The Company currently departs from the QCA Code in a number of respects, and in particular: